drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_14.md

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to represent games in both forms and to go from one to the other.
+Assessment of the content covered in this lecture will be through examination questions asking student to represent games and solve games similar to the principal agent game.